Miroslav Lidinský: Life

 In the aftermath of his injury, Lidinský went looking for alternative sports.
 His partner introduced him to golf, in which he eventually became a successful as a disabled athlete – acting as president of the Czech Gold Association Handicapped (CZDGA) and became a member of the national team of the Czech Republic until it was disbanded.
 From 2010 to 2013 he was a four-time winner of the European Cup EDGA (European Disabled Golf Association).

 Divorced since 2008, Lidinský has a daughter Klára.
-He lives currently in Nový Knín.
+As of 2017, he lives in Nový Knín.